 Each week, we offer 5 meal options.
 Almost every week, she’s chosen all 5 options.
 A few times one won’t sound good, so she’ll ask us to make a double batch of a different one instead.

 We have all the meals ready by Sunday, and then she swings by and picks them up, or we drop them off at her place depending on what’s more convenient at the time.

-This hustle really works out well for everyone.
+This cooking side hustle really works out well for everyone.
 Our friend gets a home cooked meal every day of the (work) week, and we make some side money in the process.
 We also make the meals big enough for her family so that there’s always leftovers for lunch the next day, although apparently her husband likes to do a second supper at midnight :)

 Our schedules are all over the place, but since we give ourselves a whole week to make the meals, we can whip one up whenever our schedule allows.
 And whenever we make her a meal, we usually just make a double batch so we that we have one for ourselves too with little additional effort!

 We try and keep a good variety of meal options coming for her, which has actually been a good exercise in broadening our own cooking and eating horizons too!
 We’ve gotten out of the pasta and casserole rut now, and are currently trying out Chinese cooking (or Chinese ‘inspired’ cooking) for the first time with some sweet and sour chicken balls and orange chicken.
 I’m looking forward to giving chimichangas a shot next!
 The recipe looks easy, but we’ll see.

 We’ve also asked her to give us a 1-5 rating each week so we know what to offer again.
 Maybe she’s being a little too kind with her reviews, but 26 of the meals so far have come back as a ‘5’, four came back as a ‘4’, two as a ‘3’, and two as a ‘1.’
 Since so many of the meals come back as 5, we don’t re-offer anything less than a 5 now.